 The statistics are apparent: 86% of employees and managers say that the absence of cooperation leads to job defects.

-Each team member has something to offer.
-When all members work together, they can take advantage of their collective experience, skills, and abilities.
+Remember, each team member has something to offer.
+When all members work together, they can take advantage of their collective experience, specific skills, and abilities.

 A large team will never function effectively if they lack collaboration skills.
 That’s why acquiring these skills can be one of the most critical parts of team success.